 Using the whole beef, nose to tail, has its challenges.
 It requires complex procedures and hard work.
 It also elicits my respect and gratitude for each and every part.
 It's deeply gratifying for me to extend this approach to my community.

 As happy as this makes me, I am also aware that some of the lesser-known parts could be challenging to our customers, most of whom have never been exposed to them in this country.
 That is part of our mission, too.
 We like to challenge you a bit.
 By not hiding the source, we like to remind you where your food comes from and the respect it deserves.

 Let's look at the picture again.
 These cuts that most people shy away from or are not familiar with are, in my opinion, hidden culinary treasures:

 The beef tongue is a problematic cut in the US.
-It demands that we know what we eat.
-No pretending is possible here, but once you accept it, you have a most tender soft cut.
-It is the "marshmallow of beef”, if I may say so.
-It should be boiled in liquid 3-4 hours, then sliced and served in any of a variety of ways.
+It demands that we know what we're eating.
+There's no pretending when you eat tongue.
+But once you accept it, you have a most tender, soft cut.
+It is the "marshmallow of beef."
+It should be boiled in liquid for 3-4 hours, then sliced and served in any of a variety of ways.
 My mother used to serve it in white wine and mushrooms.
 In the words of chef Fergus Henderson, "Slices of boiled tongue are like little angels' wings."

 Bring these ideas into your kitchens.
 Look up recipes and expand your palate and appreciation.
 After all, in the kitchen, as in the bedroom (and in life altogether), variety is always a good idea.

 Homestead Meats is Evanston's first locally sourced butcher shop, handcrafting unique fresh meats, deli meats, sausages, and charcuterie.
 All fresh meats and eggs are sourced from family-owned Midwestern farms that raise their livestock in open pastures, without hormones or GMO feed.